-Each year the Sharon Audubon Center admits more than 300 birds, mammals, and reptiles to our wildlife rehabilitation program with the ultimate goal of providing care and treatment to injured and orphaned wildlife and releasing them back into the wild as soon as possible.
+Each year the Sharon Audubon Center admits hundreds of birds, mammals, and reptiles to our wildlife rehabilitation program with the ultimate goal of providing care and treatment to injured and orphaned wildlife and releasing them back into the wild as soon as possible.
 Naturalists are on duty at our center to answer questions and interface with the public.

 Sunny Bettley - Wildlife Rehabilitator